 The Contractor shall control surface and groundwater in accordance with MECP and Conservation Authority standards, Regional and municipal drainage and sewer use bylaws, and prevent impacts to adjacent natural receivers.

 The Contractor shall comply with ecological timing windows (e.g. no in-water or near water work outside of designated fisheries timing windows, no tree-clearing or vegetation removal outside of migratory birds timing windows) unless approval is obtained through consultation with regulatory authorities.
-[Consultant Note: List potential timing constraints]

 The Contractor shall ensure that the construction has no impact on adjacent natural habitats.
 This includes but is not limited to impacts associated with sedimentation, erosion, release of deleterious materials, vegetation removal, or harmful alteration to ground water or surface water regimes.